The Complete History of Energy Drinks

 When it was initially released, Monster classified itself as a “dietary supplement”, but has since changed their moniker to “energy drink”.
 The move was prompted by multiple reports of people dying from caffeine-related issues.

 Additionally, the company has also filed multiple lawsuits against anyone and everyone seeking to include the word “monster” in their name.
 Though, Monster has dropped several of these suits based on the negative publicity and consumer reaction it received.

 More recently, in 2014, Monster was embroiled in another controversy when a YouTube video floated the idea that the Monster can contain several hidden satanic symbols in its logo.
 With the “M” claw logo resembles the Hebrew symbol for six, writing “666” in Hebrew is not accomplished by stringing the symbol (called “vav”) together thrice.

 Energy Drinks Go Small

-To this point, we’ve seen energy drinks steady get bigger, tastier, and more caffeinated.
+To this point, we have seen energy drinks steady get bigger, tastier, and more caffeinated.
 Then, in 2004, the energy drink got a severe disruption with the debut of the pocket-sized 5-Hour Energy.

 Manoj Bhargava was born in India and moved to the United States when he was 14 years old.
 After dropping out of Princeton during his freshman year, he moved back to his birth country and lived there for 12 years as a monk.